gregory-237/ApplicationProgrammingPython/README.md

 # ApplicationProgrammingPython
-Creating to see valutes my first lab
+Creating parser to see valutes my first lab